iliyab09/iliyab09/README.md

 ### Hi there 👋

-- 🔭 I’m currently working to become a DevOps engineer
+- 🔭 Working to become a DevOps engineer

 - 🌱 Currently studing at Sela college